qgtcollab/qgtcollab.github.io/theory.md

 ![image](/highlights/images/String.png)

 A string-based parametrization for nucleon quark and gluon generalized parton distributions (GPDs) is introduced.
 This approach leverages conformal moments, representing them as the sum of spin-j nucleon A-form factor and skewness-dependent spin-j nucleon D-form factor, derived from t-channel string exchange in AdS spaces consistent with Lorentz invariance and unitarity.
 This model-independent framework, satisfying the polynomiality condition due to Lorentz invariance, uses Mellin moments from empirical data to estimate these form factors.
 With just five Regge slope parameters, our method accurately produces various nucleon quark GPD types and symmetric nucleon gluon GPDs through pertinent Mellin-Barnes integrals.
 Our isovector nucleon quark GPD is in agreement with existing lattice data, promising to improve the empirical extraction and global analysis of nucleon GPDs in exclusive processes, by avoiding the deconvolution problem at any skewness, for the first time.

+The figure here shows the evolved conformal moments j=n=1, 2 of the quark u−d (a),(b), the quark u+d (c),(d) GPDs at the resolution μ=2GeV.
+Our results are illustrated with black curves compared to various lattice data.

 # Colloquium: Gravitational Form Factors of the Proton